electrovir/prettier-plugin-multiline-arrays/README.md

     export const myCustomArray = ['a', 'b', 'c', 'd', 'e']
     ```

--   Removing the `prettier-ignore` comments leads to formatting like this:
+-   Removing the `prettier-ignore` comments leads to formatting like this (with the default options):

     <!-- example-link: src/readme-examples/formatted.example.ts -->